 PD-1 and PD-L1 inhibitors are used to treat a variety of different cancer types.

-Drugs that target CTLA-4 treat melanoma of the skin, kidney cancer, lung cancer, and other cancer types.
+Medicines that target CTLA-4 treat melanoma of the skin, kidney cancer, lung cancer, and other cancer types.

-Non-specific Immunotherapies
+Non-Specific Immunotherapies

-These therapies boost the immune system in more general way than monoclonal antibodies.
+These therapies boost the immune system in a more general way than monoclonal antibodies.
 There are two main types:

 Interleukin-2 (IL-2) helps immune cells grow and divide more quickly.
 A lab-made version of IL-2 is used for advanced forms of kidney cancer and melanoma.